mth229/mth229.github.io/zeros.md

 ```

-The `fzero` function is actually an interface to different
+The `fzero` function is actually an interface to various
 root-finding algorithms.
 When called as above -- with two intial
 starting points -- it uses a bracketing approach as discussed here.